-Congressional Inquiry Faults Boeing And FAA Failures For Deadly 737 MAX Plane Crashes
+Congressional Inquiry Faults Boeing And FAA Failures For Deadly 737 Max Plane Crashes

 The report also details the faulty and outdated assumptions engineers made about how pilots would react in such a crisis and how Boeing failed to install an alert system that could have warned the crew, among other technical failures.

-The investigative report outlines the intense pressure Boeing employees were under to keep costs down and the plane's development on schedule, as the company rushed development of the 737 MAX to compete with the new Airbus A320neo.
+The investigative report outlines the intense pressure Boeing employees were under to keep costs down and the plane's development on schedule, as the company rushed development of the 737 Max to compete with the new Airbus A320neo.

 Democratic Congressman Rick Larsen of Washington, whose Seattle-area district includes Boeing factories and thousands of company employees, chairs the House Aviation Subcommittee.
 He says misguided priorities of senior management drove a number of troubling decisions that put profits ahead of safety.

-"In one case, senior management went as far as installing countdown clocks in conference rooms," said Larsen, "making clear to MAX employees that meeting production timelines rather than safety was the top priority."
+"In one case, senior management went as far as installing countdown clocks in conference rooms," said Larsen, "making clear to Max employees that meeting production timelines rather than safety was the top priority."

 Another troubling finding is what the report calls the "culture of concealment."
-It documents several critical instances in which Boeing withheld crucial information from the FAA, its customers and 737 MAX pilots.
+It documents several critical instances in which Boeing withheld crucial information from the FAA, its customers and 737 Max pilots.

-This included concealing the very existence of the MCAS system from 737 MAX pilots and failing to disclose that a warning signal to alert pilots of problems with critical sensors was inoperable on the vast majority of the 737 MAX fleet.
+This included concealing the very existence of the MCAS system from 737 Max pilots and failing to disclose that a warning signal to alert pilots of problems with critical sensors was inoperable on the vast majority of the 737 Max fleet.

 Dissenters existed but were not heeded

-Some Boeing pilots, engineers and other employees did raise safety concerns about the 737 MAX but those concerns were either inadequately addressed or dismissed by Boeing and never reached the FAA.
+Some Boeing pilots, engineers and other employees did raise safety concerns about the 737 Max but those concerns were either inadequately addressed or dismissed by Boeing and never reached the FAA.

 Aviation journalist Christine Negroni, author of The Crash Detectives: Investigating the World's Most Mysterious Air Disasters, notes that the investigators found substantial evidence that significant red flags were raised.